 Now you can take advantage of the low cost-points of merchant silicon on your choice of bare-metal switches, significantly reducing your capex bill.
 And opex costs can be reduced by automating your operations, using ZTP and the same Web2.0 operational tools that the ‘cloud-natives’ use to run their infrastructure.

+For smaller requirements, Spine and Border Leaf functionality can be collapsed onto a single hardware platform as a Consolidated BNG.
 The RtBrick BNG software can also run on an x86 server to create a vBNG (Virtual Broadband Network Gateway).

 Our Open BNG software can deliver most of your complex broadband services, with HQoS schemes and IPTV support, for example.
 But you can also re-use your existing infrastructure to continue to provide lower volume legacy services, and optimize the rest of the network for the bulk of your traffic - providing large volumes of high bandwidth services at a lower cost-point with a web-scale operating environment.
 So your RtBrick BNG can act as a service cross-connect, routing each subscriber to the appropriate network infrastructure and extending the life of your high-cost legacy BRAS or BNG systems, for example.